AFLplusplus/AFLplusplus/README.md

       editing config.h for TESTCASE_CACHE or by specifying the env variable `AFL_TESTCACHE_SIZE` (in MB).
 Good values are between 50-500 (default: 50).
   * examples/ got renamed to utils/
+  * libtokencap/ libdislocator/ and qdbi_mode/ were moved to utils/

 ## Contents